bingmoon/FL-MRS_Trajectory/README.md

 This repository contains the complete computational pipeline for the manuscript:

-> Tang B, Chen Y, Yang X, Gong H. *Integrative Computational Analysis of Public Fecal Lipidomics and Transcriptomics Datasets Suggests a Candidate Association Between the COX-2/CE(20:4) Axis and Colorectal Adenoma-Carcinoma Progression.* (Prepared for submission to PLOS ONE, 2026).
+> Tang B, Chen Y, Yang X, Gong H. *Integrative Computational Analysis of Public Fecal Lipidomics and Transcriptomics Datasets Suggests a Candidate Association Between the COX-2/CE(20:4) Axis and Colorectal Adenoma-Carcinoma Progression.* .

 ---